justinhorner/twentyfour-lemons-data-fetch/readme.md

 ## Notes

-- The program requires a [Google Places (New) API key](https://developers.google.com/maps/documentation/places/web-service/text-search) in order to fetch the geolocation data for variouis events.
+- The program requires a [Google Places (New) API key](https://developers.google.com/maps/documentation/places/web-service/text-search) in order to fetch the geolocation data for various events.
+  - Set the value for `GOOGLE_API_KEY` as an [environment variable](https://docs.python.org/3/using/cmdline.html#environment-variables)
 - The program generates a json file of the various races and outputs data in to the following format:
   - ```
       {